Rhondoid/employee-tracker/README.md

 * Your GitHub repository containing your application code.

-### Walkthrough Video: 27%
+### Walk through Video: 27%

-* A walkthrough video that demonstrates the functionality of the employee tracker must be submitted, and a link to the video should be included in your README file.
+* A walk through video that demonstrates the functionality of the employee tracker must be submitted, and a link to the video should be included in your README file.

-* The walkthrough video must show all of the technical acceptance criteria being met.
+* The walk through video must show all of the technical acceptance criteria being met.

-* The walkthrough video must demonstrate how a user would invoke the application from the command line.
+* The walk through video must demonstrate how a user would invoke the application from the command line.

-* The walkthrough video must demonstrate a functional menu with the options outlined in the acceptance criteria.
+* The   video must demonstrate a functional menu with the options outlined in the acceptance criteria.

 ### Technical Acceptance Criteria: 40%